 Arizona Elk

-Arizona’s elk population is estimated between 35,000 and 40,000 animals by the Arizona Game and Fish Department which leaves ample opportunities to experience these dynamic creatures in their natural habitats throughout the state, and in select state parks.
-Our elk are descendants of 86 Rocky Mountain Elk brought by train from Wyoming in 1913 that replaced the extinct Merriam’s elk that was originally native to Arizona.
-Elk provide a connection to the animal world not matched by other similar species through their active communication style and herd behaviors.
+Arizona’s elk population is estimated at roughly 35,000 animals by the Arizona Game and Fish Department, which leaves ample opportunities to experience these dynamic creatures in their natural habitats throughout the state, and in select state parks.
+Our elk are descendants of 83 Rocky Mountain Elk brought by train from Wyoming in 1913, replacing the extinct Merriam’s elk that was originally native to Arizona.
+Elk provide a connection to the animal world nearly unmatched by other species through their active communication style and herd behaviors.
 It’s amazing to watch them communicate and interact as they go about their day.
-Elk are also one of the more accessible large mammals in Arizona to view and interact with.
-They often can be found in open park settings (think open field of grass surrounded by pine or juniper trees) adjacent to forest service roads throughout northern Arizona from Seligman east to flagstaff and across the Mogollon rim to eastern Arizona and our border with New Mexico.
-There are also isolated populations throughout the state, but the aforementioned areas hold the bulk of Arizona’s elk populations, and represent the areas where an encounter is often likely to occur.
+Elk are also one of the more accessible large mammals in Arizona to observe, and even communicate with through calling.
+They often can be found in open meadows, often called "parks" (think open field of grass surrounded by pine or juniper trees) adjacent to forest service roads throughout northern Arizona from Seligman east to Flagstaff and across the Mogollon Rim to eastern Arizona and our border with New Mexico.
+There are also isolated elk populations throughout the state.
+However, the areas above hold the bulk of Arizona’s elk numbers and represent the places where encounters are most likely to take place.

 Elk Through the Seasons

 The elk life cycle is a year-long journey dominated by dramatic changes in behavior, habitat, and physiology.
-Elk are large animals and choose to spend their seasons in slightly different areas within their home range depending on food and water availability, outside pressure, and weather.
-Large animals have four long powerful legs that are easily able to navigate Arizona’s most rugged areas, therefore individuals and population segments can travel considerable distances in response to external stimuli.
-Let’s take a look through the seasons to help you understand where elk may be at different times throughout the year so you can find them and create wild Arizona memories!
+Elk are powerful, highly mobile animals capable of traveling considerable distances in response to weather, hunting pressure, food availability, and seasonal changes.
+Let’s take a look through the seasons to help you understand where elk may be at different times throughout the year so you can find them and more easily create wild Arizona memories!

 Calving Season